center-for-humans-and-machines/algorithmic-institutions/reports/draft_publishable.md

 ## Behavioral Cloning of Governour

 We also train a behavioral clone predicting the punishment of a human governour.
-The different contributions in a single round are decided upon independently by the different participants.
-However, the punishment is determined by a single governour.
-To capture this correlation in punishments within the same round, we train an autoregressive model.
+While the different contributions in a single round are decided upon independently by the different participants, the punishment is determined by a single governour.
+Therefore the punishments within a single round cannot be considered as independent.
+For this reason, we model the punshiments autogressively.
 Toward that goal, we randomly select a subset of the participants to be predicted and add the punishment of the other participants as input features.
-For inference, we likewise iteratively predict the punishment of each participant.
+For inference, we likewise iteratively predict the punishment of each participant and previously predicted punishments as features.
 Besides the autoregressive nature, the model architecture is identical to the one predicting contributions.
 We found a strong improvement in predictive performance when including the autoregressive component.
 Details on the model architecture and its evaluation can be found in the supplementary material.

-We model the influence of the contributions of

-We trained a model parallel to the one predicting contributions, however with the current contributions and previous punishments as input features.
-We found
+## Training an optimal governour

+We train through reinforcment learning an governour to optimal punish the behavioral clones of human contributors to maximize the common good.
+We use a deep Q-learning to train the optimal governour maximising the cummulative common good accross all rounds without discounting.
+The architecture of the model is identical to the one predicting contributions, with the acceptation that we omit the softmax operation and an additional bias term.
+The cummulativly expected future rewards (Q-values) are decreasing over time, as the repeated game is approaching its end.
+To enable the model to account for this, we added a bias term specificly depending on the round number.
+Details on the model architecture and its evaluation can be found in the supplementary material.

 ## Optimal Manager